Eule034430/Eule034430/README.md

 # Hi, I'm Eugene Lee

-I'm a Full Stack Developer in training, currently studying towards a  Diploma in Digital Technology Development and Design.
+I'm a Full Stack Developer, with a  Diploma in Digital Technology Development and Design and a Bachelor's Degree in Statistics and Information and Technology Management.
 I'm passionate about building real-world web applications using modern tools like React, Node.js, and cloud services.
 I'm also working casually as a Korean-English interpreter and part-time in hospitality — both roles helping me strengthen my communication and teamwork skills.

 ---